PrincetonUniversity/Burst/README.md

 ## References

-If you use `burst` in your research, please cite:
+If you use the `burst` algorithm in your research, please cite:

 Kai Zhang and Haw Yang, "Photon-by-Photon Determination of Emission Bursts from Diffusing Single Chromophores," [_J.
 Phys.
 Chem.
 B_, 109, 21930-21937 (2005)](http://dx.doi.org/10.1021/jp0546047).